Forming and Supporting a Ministry Network

 To form a Ministry Network, you'll need to meet the definition: Two or more Episcopalians from two or more parishes who are collaborating together to serve God's mission.

 There is no bureaucracy to review applications, and it's not required to have a bishop's blessing.
-The bishops, as well as the Canon for Mission Collaboration and the Canon for Mission Communication, all welcome knowing about the different ways people are engaging God's mission collaboratively through Ministry Networks in ECCT, hearing your stories, and keeping you and your ministry in prayer.
+The bishops, as well as the Region Missionaries, all welcome knowing about the different ways people are engaging God's mission collaboratively through Ministry Networks in ECCT, hearing your stories, and keeping you and your ministry in prayer.

 How to get started

 - Discern your passion for a particular ministry.
 The Rev. Leng Lim, an Episcopal priest and consultant, has three spiritual questions he asks of groups.
 One of them is, "What breaks your heart?"
 Answering that can call you into joining God's mission of restoration and reconciliation.

 - Find someone else who shares your passion for that ministry.
 If the person is in your church, reach out to another nearby church, also.
 You can call your Region Missionary for recommendations; you can also ask either of your bishops.

 - Decide to intentionally form a ministry network, meaning that you intend to collaborate on the ministry, rather than act in parallel, independently.